Our Donors are Powering Giving in Memphis

 The Christian Community Foundation has a legacy of serving our donors.
-Since 1992, Christian Community Foundation has helped grant nearly $500 million to non-profits our donors believe are making a difference.
+Since 1992, Christian Community Foundation has helped grant nearly $500 million to nonprofits our donors believe are making a difference.
 The following are some of the many strategic ways Christian Community Foundation serves donors:

-- A donor advised fund is established by a donor(s), and provides for their continued involvement by allowing donors to plan their giving and make grant recommendations to churches or non-profit organizations whenever they choose.
+- A donor-advised fund is established by a donor and provides for their continued involvement by allowing said donor to plan their giving and make grant recommendations to churches or nonprofit organizations whenever they choose.
 The donor receives a tax deduction in the year in which the gift is made to their fund.

-- You may give stock, mutual funds, retirement fund assets, real estate or other tangible property to your donor advised fund.
+- You may give stock, mutual funds, retirement fund assets, real estate or other tangible property to your donor-advised fund.
 Gifts of appreciated stock, both publicly traded and closely held, allow donors to receive a tax deduction equal to the stock's appreciated value without payment of capital gains tax.

 - The funds are invested in a variety of alternatives and grow tax-free.
 When you are ready to make a gift or grant from your fund, you recommend to us who you would like that to be.
 We write all of the checks and keep all necessary records.
 The minimum fund size is $2,500.

-Advantages of Donor Advised Funds
+Advantages of Donor-Advised Funds

-- Convenience – At the minimum, we are a check writing and record keeping service.
-We write all of the charitable checks you normally write to church, non-profits, schools, ministries, etc. We send you quarterly statements listing your gifts, grants, investment returns and the balance of your fund.
+- Convenience – At the minimum, we are a check-writing and record-keeping service.
+We write all of the charitable checks you normally write to church, nonprofits, schools, ministries, etc. We send you quarterly statements listing your gifts, grants, investment returns and the balance of your fund.

-- Flexibility – You may make gifts from your fund to any valid non-profit except those openly antithetical to Christian beliefs.
+- Flexibility – You may make gifts from your fund to any valid nonprofit except those openly antithetical to Christian beliefs.
 You may also may request that grants be awarded anonymously.

 - Invested funds grow tax-free – We offer several attractive investment alternatives.
-View our latest portfolio numbers on our resources/forms page. [pdf]
+Click here to view our latest portfolio numbers.

-- Tax Planning – Get a deduction this year…give it away later.
-Donate appreciated stock and avoid capital gains taxes (see above discussion of Donor Advised Funds)
+- Tax planning – Get a deduction this year, give it away later.
+Donate appreciated stock and avoid capital gains taxes (see above discussion of donor-advised funds).

-- Give Complex Gifts [pdf] - Such as real estate, restricted securities, business interests, notes or accounts receivable, retirement plans, life insurance, certain personal property (such as gold or collectible coins) and business equipment.
-Click here to view our gift acceptance policies [pdf].
+- Give complex gifts – Examples include real estate, restricted securities, business interests, notes or accounts receivable, retirement plans, life insurance, certain personal property (such as gold or collectible coins) and business equipment.
+For more information on complex gifts, click here.

-- Demonstrate to Your Children the Joys of Giving - Help them make the transition of being good stewards with their own funds.
+- Demonstrate to your children the joys of giving – Help them make the transition of being good stewards with their own funds.